wp-plugins/featured-page-widget/readme.txt

 == Changelog ==

+= 1.6 - February 19th, 2011 =

+* Fixed an issue where language files would not load.
+* Fixed an issue where widget would be hidden on the first page of a list regardless of number of pages selected.

 = 1.5 - February 12th, 2011 =

 * Added an option to display the post title in the content if the widget title has been set.